sagefy/sagefy/docs/pages/survey_of_learning_research.md

 **Question**: _How can we promote knowledge transfer to real situations?_

+- SH 111: Focusing learner attention during study and application questions and projects can also help promote far-transfer.
+    - Cites Gick & Holyoak, 1980; Perfetto et al., 1983; Klahr & Carver, 1988; Bassok, 1990
+- SH 115-116: Scaffolding, or isolated practice, can help learners be more ready to transfer knowledge to other contexts.
+- SB 257-258: Use learning aids, such as scaffolding or training wheels, to promote transfer without causing cognitive overload.
+Also try drilling on specific parts of the procedure before integrating them together.
+    - Cites Carroll 1992
+- SH 107: Asking learners to apply their knowledge promotes near- and far-transfer.
+Transfer, by human nature, is not automatic and less likely to work when the contexts vary more.
+    - Cites Singley & Anderson, 1989; McKeough, Lupart, & Marini, 1995; Thorndike & Woodworth, 1901; Reed, Ernst, & Banerji, 1974; Singley, 1995; Cognition and Technology Group at Vanderbilt, 1994; Singley & Anderson, 1989; Holyoak & Koh, 1987
+- SH 109: Learners are more capable of applying knowledge when they can "combine concrete experience within particular contexts and abstract knowledge that crosscuts contexts".
+Practicing knowledge in multiple contexts promotes application and far-transfer.
+    - Cites Schwartz et al., 1999; Judd, 1908; Gick & Holyoak, 1983
+- SB 263-265: To promote far transfer, practice in a variety of contexts.
+    - Cites Paas and van Merrienboer 1996; Quilici and Mayer 1996

 **Question**: _Can classical conditioning or instrumental conditioning be used effectively in an online environment?_

+- _Needs research_

 _File_

+- SB 218: Wait at least three seconds after asking a question before going for the answer to promote building mental models.
+    - Cites Tobin 1987.
 - SE 99: Keep the directions and the exercise together.
 Do not separate them into two different screens.
 - SB 89-90: Aids, or small notes or reference cards, can help to manage cognitive load.
 - SB 90-91: When a reference is necessary to complete a task, train using the reference to help reduce cognitive load.